-The western yew is a low spreading small tree, reaching heights up to 20 m, the trunk is twisted and becomes very wide near the base, covered in moss and is a dark reddish purple in color, with horizontally spreading branches.
+The western yew is a low spreading small tree, reaching heights up to 20 m, the trunk is twisted and becomes very wide near the base, covered in moss and is a dark reddish-purple in color, with horizontally spreading branches.
 Needles are 2 cm long, flat and arranged spirally on branches.
 The needles are twisted and this makes it look like there are 2 rows of needles.

 The seed and pollen cones usually grow on separate trees and the fruit consists of a light red cup that is open at one end and contains a single seed.
-Thin, dark reddish purplish scales peel off the trunk to show the deep purple under bark.
+Thin, dark reddish purplish scales peel off the trunk to show the deep purple under the bark.

-It occurs scattered throughout the wetter forests of the coast and the Interior wet belt, primarily at low to mid elevations.
+It occurs scattered throughout the wetter forests of the coast and the Interior wet belt, primarily at low to mid-elevations.
 You can find on all of Vancouver Island.

 The western yew is an important food for black-tailed deer, elk, and several birds including cedar waxwings and nuthatches and various small rodents eat the fruit.
 In so doing, they scatter the seed away from the tree.